Winlock Egg: First egg, 1923

-The first egg was built in 1923 for a celebration of the opening of the Pacific Highway Bridge over the Columbia River between Washington and Oregon.
-The idea of an egg came from John G. Lawrence, the manager of the newly formed egg and poultry co-op as a way to represent the growing industry centered in Winlock in the 1920s.
-During that time farmers in Winlock were shipping as much as a quarter million cases of eggs to market a year.
+The idea for the egg came from John G. Lawrence, the manager of a newly formed egg and poultry co-op as a way to represent the growing industry centered in Winlock in the 1920s.
+Lawrence referred to Winlock as the "home of the big white egg" in reference to the large eggs produced in the region.
+During that time, farmers in Winlock were shipping as much as a quarter million cases of eggs to market a year.